mmpfeffer/blip/blip/README.md

 12. Variable Indirection

-   It is possible to define a variable containing the name of another variable whose value is desired and to nest such definitions.
+   It is possible to define a variable containing the name of another variable or template whose expansion is desired.
+In the case of template expansion, a single indirection is supported.
+For variable expansion, indirection may be nested.

    Here is an example of indirection:

    Example:

+        embedded.tmpl:
+             This is an embedded template.

         hosts.tmpl:
              {{host1 := lois}}
              {{host2 := clark}}
              {{host  := host1}}
              {{system := host}}
+             {{tname := embedded}}
-             Output:
+             Nested Variable Indirection Output:
              {{!host}}
              {{!!system}}

+             Indirect Template Invocation:
+             {{:!tname}}

         $ blip hosts
-        Output:
+        Nest Variable Indirection Output:
         lois
         lois

+        Indirect Template Invocation:
+        This is an embedded template.

     NOTE: It is possible to achieve the same effect by (less-elegant) nesting, as follows:
           {{ {{ host }} }}
           {{ {{ {{ system }} }} }}

+          Using this method, Template invocation indirection may also be nested:
+          {{foo := tname}}
+          {{: {{ {{ foo }} }} :}}  # This resolves to {{:embedded:}}

 13. Variable Tagging Groups